 To access a PostgreSQL database you must either use an interactive tool or embedded-language interfaces - see the section on accessing PostgreSQL from application programs for more information on client tools you can install.

-The command-line interface provided by PostgreSQL is the psql program.
-You can use this on the CS box or most any *NIX system (including Cygwin).
+PostgreSQL provides a command-line client interface - psql You can use this on most any system that has the PostgreSQL client tools installed.
 However, you may find one of the GUI-clients easier to use - see section on Usefull Tools below.

 Here is a quick tutorial on using the PostgreSQL DBMS via the command-line interface that should be sufficient to get you started.
 Note that the commands and SQL shown below can be entered into most any client, command-line or GUI.

-The easiest way to access PostgreSQL databases is via the interactive SQL client software called psql
+The easiest way to access PostgreSQL databases is via the interactive SQL command-line client program called psql

 $ psql -U dhansen -h dhansen.cs.georgefox.edu companyat the command prompt (Note: you need to provide different valuus for the username, database name, and hostname depending on who you are and where the PostgreSQL server is running).